skip to content

 Intercellular air spaces make up to 70% of leaf volume and are vital for leaf function.
 In flat leaves air spaces are associated with stomata and maximise gas exchange for photosynthesis, while in aquatic plants these air spaces have become enlarged and aid floatation.
 However, despite being a major part of leaf structure we do not understand how air spaces form, or how new air space patterns evolve.

 To identify novel regulators of air space formation we perform forward and reverse genetic screens in A. thaliana and U. gibba.
-We identify plants with altered air spaces and map the genes that underlie these phenotypes.
-One such screen identifies sinking U. gibba plants, which have reduced air space development.
+We identify plants with altered air spaces, quantify differences in patterning and map the genes that underlie these phenotypes.
 We combine these genetic approaches with computational modelling and inducible genetic changes to understand exactly how these genes influence development and control air space formation.
 We also perform comparative experiments to investigate how these genes have been modified through evolution to control differences in air space patterning between plant species.

 Cell division, growth and intercellular adhesion in air space development

-Leaf air spaces form by cells being pulled apart, but how plants regulate this process is unknown.
+Leaf air spaces form by initially connected cells separating, but how plants regulate this process is unknown.
 We generate computational models to predict the effect of cell division, expansion and adhesion on air space formation, and test these hypotheses using inducible genetic changes to alter growth, cell wall properties and intercellular adhesion.
-These approaches allow us to investigate how differential growth and cell adhesion contribute to air space formation in A. thaliana and U. gibba.
+These approaches allow us to investigate how differential growth and cell adhesion contribute to air space formation.

 Key publications